 Bridgepointe Therapy does not accept insurance, though you can pay for sessions with FSA or HSA cards, along with credit cards, checks or cash.
 Sessions are 50-minutes and the fee per session is $150.
 Group therapy sessions are 90-minutes and the fee per session is $100.
-After the session, you will be provided with a receipt that you can submit to your insurance for partial reimbursement if you have out-of-network benefits.
+After the session, you will be provided with a receipt that you can submit to your insurance company for reimbursement if you have out-of-network benefits.
 Depending on your plan, you may be reimbursed up to 75% of the session fee.
-Emily will talk to your insurance provider or submit documentation necessary to advocate for a higher reimbursement rate for you, since insurance providers do not usually have in-network therapists who specialize in adoption.
-Contact Emily for additional information.
+Emily will talk to your insurance provider or submit documentation necessary to advocate for a higher reimbursement rate for you, since insurance providers do not have in-network therapists who specialize in adoption.

 When are you available for sessions?